Nicholas Lyons: Biography

-The younger son of Dr Leland Lyons, FBA, FRSL, Provost of Trinity College, Dublin, descended from a cadet branch of the landed gentry Lyons family, formerly of Old Park, Belfast, he was educated at King's School, Canterbury, before going up to read history at Gonville and Caius College, Cambridge, graduating as BA (proceeding MA).
+The younger son of Dr Leland Lyons, FBA, FRSL, Provost of Trinity College, Dublin, descended from a cadet branch of the landed gentry Lyons family, formerly of Old Park, Belfast, he was educated at King's School, Canterbury, and Gonville and Caius College, Cambridge, graduating as BA (proceeding MA).

 Lyons first worked as a political research assistant in London and then for the EEC Directorate-General for External Relations in Brussels, before joining Morgan Guaranty Trust Company of New York in London in 1982 where he worked for 12 years, then at Salomon Brothers from 1994 to 1995 and then moved with a team to Lehman Brothers where he worked from 1995 until 2003.

-A Court Assistant of the Merchant Taylors' and Worshipful Company of Bakers' companies, Lyons was elected Lord Mayor of London, taking office on 11 November 2022.
-He was appointed KStJ in 2022 and awarded an Hon DLitt by City University in 2023.
-He is taking a sabbatical from being Chairman of Phoenix Group Holdings, the largest player in the UK retirement and long-term savings industry and a FTSE 100 company.
+A Court Assistant of the Merchant Taylors' and Bakers' companies, Lyons was elected Lord Mayor of London, taking office on 11 November 2022.
+He was appointed Knight of the Order of Saint John (KStJ) in 2022 and awarded an Hon DLitt by City University in 2023.
+He is Chairman of Phoenix Group Holdings, the largest player in the UK retirement and long-term savings industry and a FTSE 100 company.

 As Lord Mayor, Lyons seeks to build upon Charles Booth's pensions work by championing ‘Financing our Future’.
+Lyons represented the City of London in the Royal Procession at the Coronation of Charles III, attired in the Lord Mayor's Coronation robes.

-In 1986 Lyons married Felicity née Parker, by whom he has 4 children.
+In 1986 Lyons married Felicity née Parker, with whom he has 4 children.

+In the run-up to the Coronation, as Lady Mayoress she deputised at various civic events, such as presenting the Curriers' Company London History Essay Prize at the Guildhall.

+He was knighted in the 2024 King's Birthday Honours "for services to the financial sector, to the growth economy and to financial literacy".